About me

 I am glad you are here.

 My name is Randle Brooks.
 Born and raised in Texas, I have transitioned to a fulfilling life in Colorado.
-When I am not working, you may find me cooking, baking sourdough creations, or attending a hot yoga class.
+When I am not working, you may find me cooking, baking, or attending a yoga class.
+I enjoy spending most of my time at home on my little farm or traveling to visit friends and family.

 A little backstory: I was a licensed Speech Language Pathologist for several years before counseling.
-I have always loved working with people one-on-one, especially children.
-Life led me to Crested Butte, Colorado, where I discovered holistic healing practices that changed my life and allowed me to access my true passions.
-Using my knowledge of child development and attachment, paired with my holistic view of a person, I work with teens and college students who are ready to explore their identity and build an authentic life for themselves.
+I have always loved working one-on-one, especially with children and teens.
+Life led me to Crested Butte, Colorado, where I discovered holistic healing practices that changed my perspective and allowed me to access my true nature.
+Using my knowledge of child development and attachment from the years as an SLP, paired with my holistic view of a person, I work with teens and college students who are ready to explore their identity and build an authentic life for themselves.

 I help clients who are seeking to strengthen their connection to self and build confidence, self esteem, and resilience.
 I acknowledge the effects of trauma on the brain and body, including how it impacts the way we view ourselves and move through our world.
 My goal is to create a safe space for you to explore, get curious, and access your own inherent wisdom for healing.